Google unveils new Pixel phone, adds tablet in Apple challenge

-SAN FRANCISCO (Reuters) - Alphabet Inc’s Google unveiled on Tuesday the third edition of its Pixel smartphone, a Google Home smart speaker with a display and its first tablet computer, as it makes a come-from-behind push into hardware.
+SAN FRANCISCO (Reuters) - Alphabet Inc’s Google on Tuesday unveiled the third edition of its Pixel smartphone, a Google Home smart speaker with a display and its first tablet computer as it makes a come-from-behind push into hardware.

-The company’s Android software has gone from being an also-ran to the brains of most of the world’s smartphones, and Google topped Amazon.com Inc in smart speaker sales in recent quarters.
+The company’s Android software has gone from being an also-ran to the brains of most of the world’s smartphones and Google topped Amazon.com Inc in smart speaker sales in recent quarters.

-Pixel phones, though, have been a tougher sell, garnering less than 1 percent of the global market by shipments in Google’s first two years of trying, according to research firm Strategy Analytics, and launching with glitches.
+Pixel phones, though, have been a tougher sell, launching with glitches and garnering less than 1 percent of the global market by shipments in Google’s first two years of trying, according to research firm Strategy Analytics.

-The Pixel 3, priced at $799, and larger sibling Pixel 3 XL, priced at $899, mark Google’s latest entries into a phone lineup it hopes will someday be as popular as Apple Inc’s iPhone.
+The Pixel 3, priced at $799, and a larger Pixel 3 XL, priced at $899, mark Google’s latest entries for a phone lineup it hopes will someday be as popular as Apple Inc’s iPhone.

-The new Pixel Slate tablet runs Google’s beefier Chrome OS laptop operating system rather than Android and is priced at $599, putting it in competition with Apple’s iPad Pro tablet series.
+The Pixel Slate tablet runs Google’s beefier Chrome OS laptop operating system rather than Android.
+It is priced at $599, aimed at competing with Apple’s iPad Pro.

-Shares of Alphabet barely moved on the release.
-Financial analysts said it is difficult evaluate Google’s hardware business as it is overshadowed by profits from search ads.
+Shares of Alphabet barely moved on the announcements.
+Financial analysts said it is difficult to evaluate Google’s hardware business as it is overshadowed by profits from search ads.

 Google branched into hardware three years ago so that, like Apple, it could have full control of the performance of its applications and the revenue they generate.
-Other phone makers sometimes crowd out Google’s apps with their own or take a share of ad revenue.
+Other phone makers sometimes crowd out Google’s apps with their own or take a share of ad revenue, hurting Alphabet’s profits.

-Expanding geographic distribution is likely to boost Pixel’s fortunes.
+Expanding geographic distribution should provide a small boost to the Pixel line-up.
 The Pixel 3 will launch in 10 countries, up from six for the Pixel 2 a year ago.
 New additions include France, Ireland, Japan and Taiwan.

+The Slate is available in the United States, the U.K. and Canada.

-Also helpful could be a new artificial intelligence tool sure to generate buzz among consumers.
-The software, launching in the United States only, answers phone calls, requests information about the nature of the call and shares it as text with the recipient.
+A new artificial intelligence tool sure to generate buzz among consumers also could be helpful.
+The software, launching on U.S. Pixels only, answers calls, requests information about the nature of the calls and shares it as text with the recipient.

 “We’ve built the first phone that can answer the phone,” Rick Osterloh, Google’s senior vice president for hardware, told media on Tuesday.